imgix/react-imgix/README.md

 #### Background mode

-Images can be rendered as the background of a container around some children by using `<Background />`.
+Images can be rendered as a background behind children by using `<Background />`.
 The component will measure the natural size of the container as determined by the CSS on the page, and will render an optimal image for those dimensions.

 Example: